 As such, it is important that you act promptly to understand the basis of the insurance company’s denial.
-A disability insurance claim is governed by the terms, conditions, and limitations of the subject policy of insurance, as well as state insurance regulations.
 When a disability insurance provider denies a claim for disability insurance benefits, it is required to provide a reasonable explanation for its determination.
-This explanation should contain an overview of the contractual and factual basis relied upon by the insurance provider to deny liability.
 If your insurance company failed to provide a reasonable explanation for the claim denial, it may be in violation of your state insurance regulations and you should send a formal letter requesting the same.

 The company’s position letter is important because many claim denials result from a claimant not providing documentation necessary to support the claim or the insurance company misapplying the terms of the disability insurance contract.
-At Seltzer & Associates, we start every review of our clients’ claim by analyzing their disability insurance policy and their denial letter.
+At Seltzer & Associates, our Philadelphia private disability lawyers start every review of our clients’ claim by analyzing their disability insurance policy and their denial letter.
 We scrutinize the information the insurance company relied upon to deny liability.

 We establish a detailed plan with our clients and work to obtain the stronger evidence necessary to substantiate their claim.
 We also analyze and outline the deficiencies in the company’s claims determination.
 Upon completion of this review, we present our clients with multiple options to precede on their behalf, including submitting a voluntary appeal, engage in pre-suit mediation or litigation.